School of Engineering

 Is Engineering offered at both the Macomb and Quad Cities Campus?

-Yes.
-Now you can complete the entire Engineering Program at the new Quad Cities Riverfront Campus.
-You can also take freshman and sophomore classes at the Macomb campus (or at a community college), then take all your junior and senior engineering classes at the Quad Cities Riverfront Campus.
+Yes and No. The School of Engineering is located at the new Quad Cities Riverfront Campus.
+You can complete both engineering degrees at the Quad Cities Campus.
+You can also take freshman and sophomore classes at the Macomb campus (or at a community college), but you will have to move to the Quad Cities Campus to take all your junior and senior engineering classes.

 Do I need to enroll in pre-engineering at Western before I can enroll in the engineering degree program?

-No. Enroll in our ABET accredited Engineering degree.
+No. Enroll in our ABET accredited Engineering degree or our new Mechanical Engineering degree.

 If my goal is to become a professional engineer, where should I start?